-Paula Poundstone, the stand-up comedienne and television personality, wrote the comic back page for Mother Jones for two years in the 1990s, and was also very entertaining in person.
+Paula Poundstone, the stand-up comedienne and television personality, wrote the comic back page for Mother Jones for two years in the 1990s.

 Fred Ritchin is a visionary teacher and writer on photography and media who served as an intellectual advisor to the International Fund for Documentary Photography.

-Richard Rodriguez, the most gifted and challenging essay writer I know, generously contributed a piece called "Disappointment" for the inaugural issue of the redesigned California magazine in 2006.
+Richard Rodriguez generously contributed a piece called "Disappointment" for the inaugural issue of the redesigned California magazine, in 2006.
 The next year, it was selected by David Foster Wallace for the Best American Essays collection, whose editor told me it was the first time an alumni magazine essay had been chosen.

-Sandip Roy, whose book, Don't Let Him Know, was recently published, was a frequent contributor to California magazine.
+Sandip Roy wrote the book, Don't Let Him Know, and was a frequent contributor to California magazine.